CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-entropy-2.png)

-1. In a new cell, type the below comments for calculating the accuracy of the model.
+1. In a new cell type the below comments for calculating the accuracy of the model.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button

    ```
    # Calculate the accuracy of the model